 Where: Newcastle to South Shields, Newcastle upon Tyne, Tyne and Wear, NE8 2AY

-A point-to-point race from Newcastle to South Shields, the Great North Run will have participants travel through Gateshead and South Tyneside as they approach the finish line.
-Along the way they will cross the iconic Tyne Bridge to the roar of the amassing crowd as they further their journey to the beautiful coast of South Tyneside.
+A point-to-point race from Newcastle to South Shields, the Great North Run will have participants travel from Newcastle through Gateshead and South Tyneside as they approach the finish line.
+Along the way they will cross the iconic Tyne Bridge to the roar of the amassing crowd and the legendary Red Arrows overhead as they further their journey to the beautiful coast of South Tyneside.

 General Ballot Start Time: 10.40 AM